 The following is information provided by First Five Years Fund and the U.S. Chamber of Commerce Foundation for child care small businesses interested in applying for a loan through Paycheck Protection Program (PPP).
 For the best information specific to you and your business, contact your bank or financial lender.

-Congress recently passed a sweeping economic stimulus bill, the Coronavirus Aid, Relief, and Economic Security Act – or CARES Act – to provide relief to America’s families, small businesses, and major industries as they struggle with the effects of the Coronavirus crisis.
-The CARES Act includes many potential relief opportunities for the nation’s child care industry, which has been hit with widespread layoffs and closures as a result of catastrophic drops in enrollment.
-In this document we’ve provided information about a small business relief program, the Paycheck Protection Program (PPP), which is available to many child care businesses.
-Below, you’ll find information on how to apply as well as answers to many frequently asked questions about this program.
-For more information beyond what is included in this document, visit the Small Business Administration (SBA) website or contact your bank.
+In March 2020, Congress passed a sweeping economic stimulus bill, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) to provide relief to America’s families, businesses, and major industries as they struggle with the effects of the Coronavirus crisis.
+The CARES Act includes various potential relief opportunities for the nation’s child care industry, which has been hit with widespread layoffs and closures as a result of catastrophic drops in enrollment.
+In this document we’ve provided information and answers to frequently asked questions about the Paycheck Protection Program (PPP), one of those programs specifically for small businesses, including sole proprietors.
+To learn about other small business programs that may offer relief to child care providers, click here.
+For more information about PPP visit the Small Business Administration (SBA) website or contact your bank.

 Paycheck Protection Program (PPP) Overview

-The Paycheck Protection Program (PPP) is a $349 billion program designed to help small businesses keep their workers on the payroll and stay afloat during the COVID crisis to avoid closing permanently.
-Loans provided through this program will be forgiven by the SBA if all employees are kept on the payroll for eight weeks and funds are used for payroll, rent, mortgage interest, or utilities.
-You may also hear this referred to as the “7(a)” program.
+The Paycheck Protection Program (PPP), also sometimes referred to as the “7(a) program”, is a program designed to help small businesses keep their workers on the payroll and stay afloat during the COVID-19 crisis to avoid closing permanently.
+Initially funded at $349 billion, Congress has provided additional funding for the program, bringing the total funding to $660 billion.
+Loans provided through this program are eligible for forgiveness by the SBA if employees are kept on the payroll for eight weeks or are rehired, with a portion of funds being eligible for use to cover rent, mortgage interest, or utilities.

 How to Apply: